KISDinteractive/fundamentals22w/sessions/Session2_Context_and_Syntax/README.md

   - He estimated the test to be passed around 2000.
 Some already claim to have passed the test, some state that the definition is too loose and instead bring new test setups forward → discussion in the course about today's implications

-But the story of Alan Turing also includes the shameful discrimination he experienced, which (probably) ended in his death: in 1952, he was arrested for having a homosexual relationship, hindered to work in his field and forced to undergo a so-called "hormone treatment".
+Story of Alan Turing also includes the shameful discrimination he experienced, which (probably) ended in his death: in 1952, he was arrested for having a homosexual relationship, hindered to work in his field and forced to undergo a so-called "hormone treatment".
 He was found dead in 1954, probably by suicide.
 After numerous petitions and the support of famous scientists such as Stephen Hawking, he was officially pardoned by Queen Elizabeth in 2014.

 ## 2.2 History of Coding Languages